This

 indicates he realizes a piece of his coat was left behind in the motel

 room.
-He exits and returns home to incinerate the coat and his
+He exits and returns home to incinerate the coat with his

 blood-stained shirt in his cast-iron stove.
 The guy is running out of